hauter/mongo-munin/README.md

 Notes
 -----------
-* btree does not work in some envirnment
+* The btree can not work in some cases